 A non-healing core or ulcer can lead to a chronic infection, gangrene, or even – at the most extreme – amputation – so be sure to take them seriously and be vigilant!

-If you have sore or ulcer on your foot don’t delay – book an appointment today and let one of our professionals help you heal.
+If you have a sore or ulcer on your foot don’t delay – book an appointment today and let one of our professionals help you heal.